 Entertainment: C$224

-The City with the Highest Cost of Living
+The City with the Highest Cost of Living in Saskatchewan

-The City with the Lowest Cost of Living
+The City with the Lowest Cost of Living in Saskatchewan

 Yorkton – This is a city in the southeastern part of the province and the sixth-largest.
 The city has a 2 percent cost of living higher than the national average.
 Compared to Saskatoon, the cost of living is cheaper in Yorkton.

-This is one of the most practical and detailed guide on the cost of living in Canada.
+This is one of the most practical and detailed guides on the cost of living in Canada.
 With this, you would be able to make informed decisions about your choice of location within any of the Canadian provinces.